Frollamma/frollamma.github.io/README.md

 # Frollo's blog

-This blog is based on [Chirpy Starter](https://github.com/cotes2020/chirpy-starter), it adds some functionalities like books and publications support.
+This blog is based on [Chirpy Starter](https://github.com/cotes2020/chirpy-starter), it adds some new functionalities.

+## Features

+### PDF embed

+It's possible to embed a PDF at the end of the page by using the front matter key `embedded_pdf_filename`.

+### Books

 Books are essentially (ordered) multipage posts, so if you have a long topic to talk about, you can divide it in multiple "chapters", each chapter links to the previous and next chapter and add a table of contents for navigation.
 The books chapters won't clutter automatically your posts, you can decide to create a post and link it to a book using `book-id` in the preamble.
-Chapters start from number 1 (Should I allow for a default value?).
+Chapters start from number 1.

-Publications are posts that embed a PDF file (that should be stored in `assets/publications`), (TODO: add the possibility to attach any file) they are grouped in a separate tab called "publications" (you can easily change the name by renaming the file `publications.md` in the `_tabs` folder), they appear in the timeline, but not in the home.
+In this repo you have an extra directory `_chapters`.
+The `_chapters` directory contain the chapters of all books, each chapter has these extra front matter keys:

+- `book-id`: The id of the book.
+For example, `MyFantasyBook`.
+- `number`: The number of the chapter, the first chapter must be `1`.

+You can give any name to the files in `_chapters`, but it's a good practice to start the name with the `book-id`, for example `MyFantasyBook-01-The-Beginning`, if you add also the chapter number after the book id, the files are easier to sort alphabetically.

 ## Install

-You can follow the official installation method of Chirpy, or follow mine.
+You can follow the [official installation method of Chirpy](https://chirpy.cotes.page/posts/getting-started/), or follow mine.

 Follow these steps: